nhandrew/fluttervalidation/README.md

-# validation2020
+# Flutter Validation Updated 2020

-A new Flutter project.
+A simple example of form validation using Provider Bloc

 ## Getting Started